rohanraj-aipro/Basic-Attention-Token-Generator/README.md

 # Basic-Attention-Token-Generator

-# Generate for Brave BAT For Brave
+# Generate BAT For Brave

 # Works Only For Windows 10 !